codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 #### Your application

 You need a JavaScript application to render the component in (e.g. React, Angular).
 It should take care of creating [companies](../terms/company) programmatically and retrieving the `companyId` of any company you want to authorize.
+Additionally, build out the required redirect configuration within your application.

 ## Get started